Since leaving Hornsey Art College, where my paintings and stained glass were often in a symbolist style, I have worked more from direct observation.

 Rain gives the light a special clarity, and helps the painting to grow as well as the plants.
 I put up a transparent awning so I can work in all weathers.

 I look for a neglected or semi-wild corner of a private estate or garden – always in negotiation with its owners.
 I want to paint a community of wild plants, and to present them centre-stage with the human world modestly in the background.
-I start by painting the most distant features and gradually work towards the foreground, painting overlaid lattices of vegetation.
-This traces a journey through time as well as space, and often means that signs of seasonal change co-exist in the same picture.
+I start with the most distant features and gradually work towards the foreground, painting overlaid lattices of vegetation, and tracing a journey through time as well as space, so that signs of seasonal change can come to co-exist on the same canvas.

-People sometimes say my painting is a form of meditation, and, yes, it can bring realisations and new insights.
+People sometimes say my painting is a form of meditation, and, yes, its different time-world brings realisations and new insights.

 Subject and Technique